 The aviation Museum is located on historic Ford Island in Honolulu, HI, which was also at the center of the attack.
-Pacific Aviation Museum at Pearl Harbor is steeped in history.
-Purchasing aviation Museum tickets is an excellent way to support Pacific Aviation Museum, a nonprofit organization that is a top World War II attraction in Honolulu.
+Pearl Harbor Aviation Museum at Pearl Harbor is steeped in history.
+Purchasing aviation Museum tickets is an excellent way to support Pearl Harbor Aviation Museum, a nonprofit organization that is a top World War II attraction in Honolulu.

-If you’ve always been fascinated by WWII attractions and want to help save a piece of history, Pacific Aviation Museum Pearl Harbor in Honolulu, HI, is providing the opportunity.
-If you’re looking for an aviation museum where you can learn about a variety of historical aircraft, make Pacific Aviation Museum Pearl Harbor your destination.
-Take your family on a trip through history and gain a greater respect for our nation’s airmen and airwomen with a visit to Pacific Aviation Museum Pearl Harbor in Honolulu.
+If you’ve always been fascinated by WWII attractions and want to help save a piece of history, Pearl Harbor Aviation Museum Pearl Harbor in Honolulu, HI, is providing the opportunity.
+If you’re looking for an aviation museum where you can learn about a variety of historical aircraft, make Pearl Harbor Aviation Museum Pearl Harbor your destination.
+Take your family on a trip through history and gain a greater respect for our nation’s airmen and airwomen with a visit to Pearl Harbor Aviation Museum Pearl Harbor in Honolulu.

 Once visitors are done with Pearl Harbor museum, tour takes you around the city.
 The USS Arizona Memorial is one of the most visited destinations in Hawaii and a definite must-see during your vacation to Oahu and Pearl Harbor.
 The recently expanded Pearl Harbor visitor center includes two new galleries themed on “Road to War” and “Attack.”